-These reforms are aimed to strengthen parliament at the centre of the country’s political life and make it relevant to the people it serves.
+These reforms aim to strengthen parliament at the centre of the country’s political life and make it relevant to the people it serves.
 The reform-focused interventions of WFD include enhancing capacity of the Parliamentary staff to support Members, providing technical support and guidance to the newly formed parliamentary committees and establishing accountable and inclusive parliamentary processes and systems.

 The inclusion of women’s participation in politics is also an area that is continuing to develop in the country.
 As part of the broader Commonwealth Partnership for Development (CP4D) initiative, WFD is working with a local CSO to promote gender equality in Sabah and creating linkages with other CSOs as they develop advocacy strategies to raise awareness about gender issues.
 Low political representation of women, only 10% in the State Legislative Assembly, is a key driver of WFD’s work in Sabah.

 The 9 May 2018 elections brought the first change of government in Malaysia after 61 years.
 Promise 16 “Restore the Dignity of the Parliament outlined by the new government in its manifesto has created space for the parliament to parliament to initiate institutional reforms.
 The new government has had to deal with several key issues in a complex political environment that are crucial to Malaysia political stability and for laying the foundation for longer term institutional reforms.
 The challenge before the government is clear; to develop a reform agenda that is owned, driven and responds to national demands.

 More than 32 million people will be affected by legislation and laws that are passed in the Parliament.
 Strengthening the national Parliament will allow the August house to play its role effectively, as a governmental institution with oversight functions, ready to lend legitimacy to the executive.